The latest COVID vaccines come with new FDA limits

 "These vaccines are available for all patients who choose them after consulting with their doctors," Kennedy wrote, adding that the emergency use authorizations for the vaccines that made them available quickly during pandemic had been revoked.

 "It's a welcome but overdue end to a policy," says David Gortler, a senior research fellow at the Heritage Foundation.
-"But it is unclear as to why the EUA remained in place at all following full authorization by the FDA and the fact that the COVID emergency officially ended on May 11th 2023 — almost 30 months ago."
+"But it is unclear as to why the EUA remained in place at all following full authorization by the FDA and the fact that the COVID-19 emergency officially ended on May 11, 2023 — almost 30 months ago."

-Gortler adds, "Although the CDC very recently stopped publishing how many adults and children are still getting the COVID boosters in 2025, at last count it was around 23 million adults and 9.5 million kids, none of whom should be getting any mRNA covid injections."
+Gortler adds, "Although the CDC very recently stopped publishing how many adults and children are still getting the COVID-19 boosters in 2025, at last count it was around 23 million adults and 9.5 million kids, none of whom should be getting any mRNA COVID-19 injections."

 Access to COVID vaccines could be difficult for many